 Mr. Hochfelder is the founder and publisher of New York Injury Cases Blog – the widely acclaimed research site analyzing and discussing the evaluation of damages in personal injury lawsuits.
 As a result, he has regularly been retained as an expert and consultant regarding the amount of damages that the New York courts will sustain on appeal in large damage cases.

 He also publishes “Damages – A Review of Recent Court Decisions,” a regularly recurring column in Bill of Particulars, the premiere publication of New York State Trial Lawyers Association (NYSTLA) and he lectures for NYSTLA throughout the state, on the topic of damages in personal injury, medical malpractice and wrongful death lawsuits.
-In 2018, he lectured on damages twice at the New York State Judicial Institute – once for the newly elected judges throughout the state and once for all of the justices of the appellate divisions.

 Under the auspices of Hochfelder Damages Consulting, Mr. Hochfelder now consults with attorneys with significant high dollar injury cases in which he is retained to personally and intensively review their cases and opine specifically as to the amount of damages that will be recoverable.
 This unique service affords attorneys access to Mr. Hochfelder’s sterling and unparalleled reputation as a damages expert so that they can maximize their opportunities for the most successful outcomes in their own cases.